nfisher23/nickolasfisher.com/content/blog/How-to-use-Mock-Server-to-End-to-End-Test-Any-WebClient-Calls-in-Spring-Boot-Webflux.md

 ```

-I picked a static port in this case, but it&#39;s probably more robust to have java find you an available TCP port.
-Since we&#39;re using Spring Boot, you should check out [SocketUtils to find an available TCP port](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/util/SocketUtils.html#findAvailableTcpPort) for you.
+I picked a static port in this case, but it's probably more robust to have java find you an available TCP port.
+Since we're using Spring Boot, you should check out [SocketUtils to find an available TCP port](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/util/SocketUtils.html#findAvailableTcpPort) for you.

 There are two things we would want to assert in a happy path test: first, that we are actually making the request and second, we are deserializing the response properly and it is making it into the **Flux**.
 One way to do this is by forcing the downstream call to block for us: